SPUR Impact Awards

 11:30 a.m. | Friday, March 20, 2020

-The SPUR Impact Awards acknowledge outstanding impact by public sector employees in city and county government in Santa Clara County who are making a difference within government and the community at large in the areas of housing, transportation, placemaking and urban design, and sustainability and resilience.
+The SPUR Impact Awards acknowledge outstanding impact by public sector employees in city and county government in Santa Clara County.
+The awards honor those who are making a difference in government and the community at large in the areas of housing, transportation, placemaking and urban design, and sustainability and resilience.

 Photos available at https://www.flickr.com/photos/urbanists/